kleiton0x00/XSScope/README.md

 - Generate Website Defacion with 2 clicks using a HTML template
 - Import HTML file from external file
 - Add your own HTML code

+#### C2 Like-Framework
+- Execute Javascript code into victim's browser once a shell is opened in your listener

 #### Funny modules:
 - Change every link in the website
 - Change every image in the website